ZecHub/zechub/site/Privacy_Tools/GrapheneOS.md

 # Graphene OS

 GrapheneOS is a non-profit, open-source project dedicated to enhancing privacy and security on mobile devices while maintaining compatibility with Android apps.
 This Operating system places a strong emphasis on advancing privacy and security technologies, with a particular focus on bolstering sandboxing, exploit mitigations, and refining the permission model.
-Born in 2014 under the moniker “CopperheadOS,” it has since evolved into the formidable guardian of your digital privacy and security.
+Born in 2014 under the moniker **CopperheadOS**. it has since evolved into the formidable guardian of your digital privacy and security.

-GrapheneOS’s primary objective is to reinforce the security boundaries, such as the app sandbox, without adversely affecting the user experience.
+The GrapheneOS primary objective is to reinforce the security boundaries, such as the app sandbox, without adversely affecting the user experience.

 GrapheneOS may introduce various toggles for specific features, such as Network permissions, Sensors permissions, or restrictions when the device is locked (covering aspects like USB peripherals, camera access, and quick tiles).
 Additionally, more intricate user-facing privacy and security features are thoughtfully designed to maintain a user-friendly experience, each with its own user interface enhancements.